This post was originally published on June 26, 2007.

 I've mentioned before that my parents are in the process of moving to a house in our neighborhood.
 It will be the first time I've lived in the same town as my parents since I left for college.
 We are absolutely thrilled by this.
 Their move is in its very final stages; this last weekend, in fact, was their last in the little Arkansas town where I grew up.

-This is significant to my family because my dad, and his dad, and his dad have lived in "Mayberry" for a bazillion years, making countless dear friends and leaving an imprint on the community which cannot be measured (and I'm not bragging--it's all my family's doing, not mine.
-The extent of my contribution to the community was twirling a fire baton at homecoming a couple of years).
+This is significant to my family because my dad, and his dad, and his dad have lived in "Mayberry" for a zillion years, making countless dear friends and leaving an imprint on the community which cannot be measured (and I'm not bragging--it's all my family's doing, not mine.
+The extent of my contribution to the community was twirling a fire baton at homecoming a couple of years, without setting anyone on fire).

 My brother's family and my own met there this past weekend to say "goodbye" to our old haunts.
 While my parents will likely be returning there to visit, my brother and I know that it will likely be a very, very long time until we return.